Successfully selling on Amazon: These 10 commandments every seller should know!

 2. Focus on high-quality content!

-Quickly take a photo of the item with your phone – a bit blurry, but that’s fine.
-Then just scribble the product description in a hurry – spelling mistakes, well, everyone makes those sometimes, right?
+Quickly take a photo of the item with the phone – a bit blurry, but that’s fine.
+Then, just jot down the product description in a hurry – spelling mistakes, well, everyone makes those sometimes, right?

 This is probably true, but sloppiness does not contribute to selling successfully on Amazon.
 The product description, seller information, or any other content that the customer sees should always be of the highest quality possible.
 This appears professional and builds trust with the seller.
 The product data sheet should, for example, provide only product-relevant content and describe the goods in detail, but still specifically and – very importantly – truthfully.
 Otherwise, more customers will return items than necessary, even if they are high-quality goods.
 Links to one’s own webshop or advertising for other products also do not belong in the description.

-Unless it is a pure white item, a light background is still the first choice, as it best highlights the object itself.
-A sufficiently high resolution also ensures that the customer can still see details when zoomed in.
+Unless it is a snow-white item, a light background is still the first choice, as it best highlights the object itself.
+A sufficiently high resolution also ensures that the customer can still see details even when zoomed in.

 3. Think about SEO optimization!

 If ranking optimization is the means of choice, sellers should not lose sight of SEO optimization, which is essential for selling successfully on Amazon.
 Which keywords are meaningful to include in the description for which product must be determined by sellers.
-For this purpose, it is advisable to conduct research on the respective item using tools like the Keyword Planner from Google Analytics or other free tools such as keywordtool.io.
+For this purpose, it is advisable to conduct research on the respective item using tools such as the Keyword Planner from Google Analytics or other free tools like keywordtool.io.

 Another good option is the auto-suggest suggestions provided by the Amazon search.
 For “dog leash,” for example, these include “flexi” or “leather.”
 This way, sellers can get a good impression of what potential customers are actually searching for.
 Incorporating synonyms is also a good idea.

 Keywords should also be included in the bullet points.
-However, a peculiarity of marketplace SEO compared to the Google variant is that keyword density has no significance for success on Amazon.
+However, a peculiarity of marketplace SEO compared to the Google variant is that keyword density does not matter for success on Amazon.
 Intentionally using certain words multiple times is therefore not sensible.
 However, the most important ones should always be included in the title.
 In the bullet points, it is advisable to include additional important keywords and features of the product without losing sight of the readability and usefulness of the content or the target audience.

 4. Avoid keyword dropping!

 Because unreadability, missing information, or unnecessary descriptions would significantly reduce the customer’s dwell time.
 This is important for selling successfully on Amazon, as the algorithm assesses the relevance of the offer to the search query based, among other things, on dwell time.
-In the worst case, the algorithm may not display the item for that search query at all, and the seller misses out on sales because, for example, they were careless with the product description or title.
+In the worst case, the algorithm may not display the item for that search query at all, causing the seller to miss out on sales because, for example, they were careless with the product description or title.

 5. Provide perfect customer service!